ioccc-src/winner/next/guidelines.md

 partly misunderstand this particular _guideline_, but of course, we could not possibly comment!
-Nevertheless, you are neither prohibited, nor are you fully or partly required to determine that this or the previous sentence is either false and/or perhaps misleading.
+Nevertheless, you are neither prohibited, nor are you fully or partly required to determine that this or the previous sentence is either false and/or is in fact misleading.
 Therefore, it might be wise for you to not fail to consider to not do so, accordingly.
-Thank you very much (allegedly).
+Thank you, very much (allegedly).
 </p>

 Any complaints about the above _guideline_ could be addressed to the